-- Increased focus on fulfilling the charitable/not-for-profit objectives, whereas this now needs to be secondary to survival or taking appropriate action
+- An increased focus on the fulfilment of the charitable/not-for-profit objectives.
+This now must come after survival or taking appropriate action

-- Increased risk of personal liability in an incorporated organisation; or an increase in the extent of personal liability
+- The increased risk in an incorporated organisation of personal liability; or an increase in the extent of personal liability

-- Increased risk of a creditor taking action against the organisation and/or its assets reducing your ability to ‘rescue’ the organisation and maximise the return for all concerned
+- The increased risk of a creditor taking action against the organisation and/or its assets which reduces your ability to 'rescue' the organisation and maximise the return for everybody concerned.

-- Increased chance of facing director disqualification proceedings
+- The increased chance of facing director disqualification proceedings

-These can all be relieved by letting Lucas Johnson take the strain.
-Contacting us will allow you to be quickly reassured about your position and that of the charity.
-Contacting us is without obligation or committed cost, so please call today.
+This can be combatted by allowing Lucas Ross to take the burden.
+You will be quickly reassured about your position and that of the charity when you contact us.
+Please call today.
+It is without obligation or committed cost.

-Taking the decision to restructure your organisation, close the doors or enter into a formal insolvency process will not:
+Taking the decision to restructure your organisation, enter into a formal insolvency process or wind up your charity will not:

 - Result in you being automatically barred from being a trustee of another charity